Dear

 Complete dominance = See dominant gene.

-arms) between homologous chromosomes by breakage and reunion.
-The exchange of material between nonsister chromatids during
+between homologous chromosomes by breakage and reunion.
+The exchange of material between nonsister chromatids during meiosis

-meiosis is the basis of genetic recombination (Klug, 2003).
-During meiosis, the breaking of one material and one paternal
+is the basis of genetic recombination (Klug, 2003).
+During meiosis, the breaking of one material and one paternal chromosome,

-chromosome, resulting in the exchange of corresponding sections of DNA and the rejoining of the chromosome.
-This process can
+resulting in the exchange of corresponding sections of DNA and the rejoining of the chromosome.
+This process can result in

 Cysteine = A nonessential amino acid (meaning that the body can synthesis it) important